What is customer delight?

 Sure: revenue, profit, and growth are especially important in today’s economic climate, but customer delight trumps them all because its what enables them all – and it drives customer retention to boot.

 But how do you actually define ‘delight’?
 What makes for a delighted customer over a satisfied one?
-And how can you tip the scales in favour of the former?
+And how can you tip the scales in favor of the former?

 In this article, we’ll explore the ins and outs of customer delight, but first, we need to figure out what it is.
 Luckily, it’s a fairly basic concept to grasp: customer delight is the act of giving your customers moments and experiences they won’t forget by creating human connections that exceed their expectations.